thephpleague/container/README.md

 ## Requirements

-The following versions of PHP are supported by this version.
+This version supports the following versions of PHP.

 * PHP 8.1
 * PHP 8.2